Study Building Archaeology

 7. So what comes next?
 You can find all the information you need in the section under "Admissions and enrolment".

-1. Please register in the OTH Regensburg application portal.
+1. Please register in the application portal of OTH Regensburg .

 5. If all application documents have been received within the application deadline and are valid, you will receive an e-mail with further information after the examination committee has checked the documents.
 Please note that it is no longer possible to apply after the application deadline.